privacy-scaling-explorations/pse.dev/articles/zkml-bridging-aiml-and-web3-with-zero-knowledge-proofs.md

 ZKPs present a promising approach to address the challenges faced by traditional ML bounties.
 By leveraging the power of ZKPs, ZKML offers a privacy-preserving solution with the following benefits:

 1.  **Model privacy**: Developers can participate in bounties without disclosing their entire model architecture and weights, protecting their intellectual property.
-2.  **Transparent verification**: ZKPs enable the verification of model performance without revealing the model’s internals, fostering a transparent and trustless evaluation process.
+2.  **Transparent verification**: ZKPs enable the verification of model performance without revealing the model's internals, fostering a transparent and trustless evaluation process.
 3.  **Data privacy**: ZKPs can be used to verify private data with public models or private models with public data, ensuring that sensitive information remains undisclosed.

 Integrating ZKPs into the machine learning process provides a secure and privacy-preserving platform that addresses the limitations of traditional ML bounties.
 This not only promotes the adoption of machine learning in privacy-sensitive industries but also attracts experienced Web2 developers to explore the possibilities within the Web3 ecosystem.